Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: RQ3: Quality of ChatGPT's Explanation

 \begin{description}[leftmargin=*] \item[RQ3a:] What are the frequently mentioned attributes in ChatGPT's explanation? \item[RQ3b:] What are the mentioned attributes that are consistent in ChatGPT's explanation? \end{description}

-Table~\ref{table:explanation} presents the mention frequency and mention consistency of ChatGPT for each attribute for each approach.
-It can be observed in the table that ChatGPT mentions two attributes most frequently: \emph{XPath} (1653) and \emph{text} (1492), wheares the least mentioned attribute is \emph{name} (216).
-Compared to the priority imposed by prior test repair approaches (shown in Table~\ref{tab:attribute}), this result show that ChatGPT has certain preference towards particular attributes since it often mention the \emph{XPath} and \emph{text} attributes regardless of the baseline used for selecting the list of candidate elements.

-Table~\ref{table:explanation} also shows that the three attributes with the greatest mention consistency are \emph{text} (1190), \emph{tagName} (1005), and \emph{XPath} (849).
-Among the two most frequently mentioned attributes (\emph{XPath} and \emph{text}), we can observe that although ChatGPT often prefers using these attributes for matching elements, prioritizing the \emph{text} attribute over the \emph{XPath} attribute will lead to better matching results (as the \emph{text} attribute is often mentioned consistently).
+Table~\ref{table:explanation} presents the mention frequency and mention consistency of ChatGPT for each attribute.
+Table~\ref{table:explanation} shows that ChatGPT mentions two attributes most frequently: \emph{XPath} (1660) and \emph{text} (1462), whereas the least mentioned attribute is \emph{id} (88).
+Compared to the priority imposed by prior test repair approaches (shown in Table~\ref{tab:attribute}), this result shows that ChatGPT has certain preferences towards particular attributes since it often mention the \emph{XPath} and \emph{text} attributes regardless of the baseline used for selecting the list of candidate elements.
+Table~\ref{table:explanation} also shows the attributes with the greatest mention consistency are \emph{text} (1026), \emph{XPath} (995), and \emph{tagName} (995).
+Although ChatGPT prefers using \emph{XPath} (1660) and \emph{text} (1462) for matching, our results show that prioritizing the \emph{text} attribute over the \emph{XPath} attribute will lead to better matching results (as the \emph{text} attribute is mentioned more consistently).